BruceEckel/PolymorphismUnbound/presentation/source.md

 ---

-# What can you do with this aggregate type?
+# What can we do with this aggregate type?

   * If there's no intersection of either syntax or semantics, does it make sense?
   * Erasure in Java allows no behavior, only preserves exact return type